DerMatte/materialdesign-timeline/README.md

 # materialdesign-timeline
-material website with a time bar
+material website with a vertical time bar